bitcoinhodler/GlacierProtocol/README.md

 * (bitcoin-core-23) Added compatibility with Bitcoin Core 23.0.

+* (recreate-all-tests) Added system to recreate all tests when Bitcoin Core changes

+* (bitcoin-core-24) Added compatibility with Bitcoin Core 24.0.

 ## Improvements for Glacier developers

 * (tidypy) Clean up source code using linters from